metreniuk/interpreter-from-zero-to-one/readme.md

 }
 ```

--   Now for let statements save the identifier value and for identifiers get the saved value and return it
+Now for `LetStatement` node save the identifier value in the `Environment` and for `Identifier` get the value from `Environment` and return it.

+To accomplish this we will add a second parameter to the `evaluate` function.
+Your `evaluator.ts` will become red from errors and that's fine.
+Just pass the `Environment` to every `evaluate` call.

 ```ts
 export function evaluate(node: Node, env: Environment): Value {